brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-29-handling-docx.md

     pandoc -t plain some.docx
     pandoc -t markdown some.docx

-should dump some.docx as txt to terminal stdout.
+should dump some.docx as txt to terminal.

 [http://dag.wiee.rs/home-made/unoconv/](http://dag.wiee.rs/home-made/unoconv/)